parro-it/private-class/readme.md

 # private-class

-> Private fields in js classes
+> A module to protect private properties of classes

-This module allow to protected private properties of classes.
+This module allow to protect private properties of classes.

-It work by creating a new prototype that wrap each methods of the original one.
+It works by creating a new prototype that wraps each methods of the original one.

 On creation of a new instance of the wrapped prototype, a new instance of the original class is created and saved in a WeakMap.

-Wrapped methods retrieve the original class instance from there and forward the class to its methods.
+Wrapped methods retrieve the original class instance from there and forward the call to its method.

 ## Usage